ovgu-ailab/idl2025/assignment3.md

 There is [a rather in-depth documentation](https://pytorch.org/vision/stable/transforms.html), along with [illustrations of their effects](https://pytorch.org/vision/stable/auto_examples/transforms/plot_transforms_illustrations.html).
 Generally, you just create a bunch of transforms and `Compose` them, and give that as an argument to the training dataloader.
+You should generally _not_ apply random transforms to the test data!
 Some transforms you may want to focus on (of course you can try others):
-  - `RandomCrop`
+  - `RandomCrop` -- if you use this, you should apply `CenterCrop` on the test set as well, as the images need to be of the same size!
-  - `RandomRotation` or `RandomAffine` (also includes zoom and translation -- the latter can be covered already with `RandomCrop`)
+  - `RandomRotation` or `RandomAffine` (this also includes zoom and translation -- the latter can be covered already with `RandomCrop`)
   - `RandomHorizontalFlip` (okay for CIFAR, but not something like MNIST!)
   - `ColorJitter`